Sponsored message

 What can bystanders record?

-Community members have the right to capture agents’ faces and license plates, Eliasberg said.
+The public has the right to capture agents’ faces and license plates, Eliasberg said.

-Witness, a nonprofit devoted to using video evidence to expose injustice, recommends gathering images of any documents that agents present, including warrants.
+WITNESS, a nonprofit devoted to using video evidence to expose injustice, recommends gathering images of any documents that agents present, including warrants.
 Community members can also record badges, weapons and uniforms.
 Video of the context in which detention takes place — including street signs, landmarks and any cameras that might be affixed to nearby buildings — can be used to authenticate the footage and corroborate community members’ experiences.

 How close can you be to law enforcement?